Travel Routes through India: Explore India in 4 weeks

 Apart from that, this is a good route to cover three regions (the Himalayas, Rajasthan and Varanasi) in the month you have in India.

-Cost of such a tour?
+Cost of a mountain tour in India

 route 3: Exploring the south

-Fly into Mumbai and head south to the fabulous beach state of Goa.
-Next, you can catch a bus or train to the evergreen Hampi and then spread out across Karnataka from royal Mysore to urban Bangalore before moving south-east to Chennai.
-Take a long break in francophile Pondicherry or break it up with the southern spice of Trichy and Madurai.
+Fly into Mumbai and head South to the fabulous beach state of Goa.
+Next, you can catch a bus or train to the evergreen Hampi and then spread out across Karnataka from royal Mysore to urban Bangalore before moving southeast to Chennai.
+Take a long break in Francophile Pondicherry or break it up with the southern spice of Trichy and Madurai.
 End the trip on the beach in Varkala or carry on to the stunning hill station of Munnar, and the backwaters in Alleppey.

 For more detailed information about the best things to do in the South of India, read our blogs.

-South India is a beautiful region to explore, but it is slightly more expensive compared to the north.
+South India is a beautiful region to explore, but it is slightly more expensive compared to the North.
 Flying into Mumbai and staying there can be quite expensive.
-There aren’t too many budget options in the south, even though there has been a rise in the number of hostels.
-It’s also sometimes convenient in the south to hire a car to get from one place to another, which racks up a higher bill than buses.
+There aren’t too many budget options in the South, even though there has been a rise in the number of hostels.
+It’s also sometimes convenient in the South to hire a car to get from one place to another, which racks up a higher bill than buses.

-route 4: mix it up down south
+route 4: mix it up in south india

 This route is more relaxed and moves at a slower pace than the others, giving you time to soak in the beauty of the South without dropping dead from exhaustion.
 Getting from Mumbai to Goa to Hampi by bus is not tough, but if you throw in a few trains and maybe a car hire, it’ll be easier.

-Limited to the south alone, and includes all the same drawbacks as the previous route.
+Limited to the South alone, and includes all the same drawbacks as the previous route.